mviereck/x11docker/README.md

  - If that check fails and does not match your setup, use option `--pw FRONTEND`. `FRONTEND` can be one of `su sudo gksu gksudo lxsu lxsudo kdesu kdesudo beesu pkexec` or `none`.

 Running x11docker as root:
  - Commands other than `docker` are executed as unprivileged user determined with [`logname`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/logname.html).
+(You  can specify another host user with `--hostuser USER`).
  - Unfortunately, some systems do not provide `DISPLAY` and `XAUTHORITY` for root, but needed for nested X servers like Xephyr.
 In that case, tools like `gksu` or `gksudo` can help.

 # Security